 Some important points to note:

-- Locate your compost heap in an area protected from too much sun or heavy rain, to prevent the compost from drying out or becoming water-logged and slowing down the composting process.
+- Locate the compost heap in an area which is protected from too much sun to prevent the compost from drying out, or from heavy rain to avoid water-logging, as both extreme conditions will slow down the composting process.

-- Space required for for your heap should be about 1.5 x 1.5 metres, and enough space in front of it to stand when turning the compost.
+- Space required for for your heap should be about 1.5 x 1.5 metres (5′ x 5′), and enough space in front of it to stand when turning the compost.

 - Water each layer until it is moist as you build the heap.
 After three or four days, give the compost air by mixing and turning it over, then turn every two days until the compost is ready, usually in 14-21 days.
 Remember, frequent turning and aeration is the secret of successful composting.